smatechnologies-engineering/SMAPokemon/README.md

 - There is FOUC when loading the page.
 Figure out a way to avoid having the user see unstyled content.
 - Right now the performance on this page is fine, although it could get crazy as we get more Pokemon.
 Consider adding a feature to allow for the expansion of this page.
 - There are way too many calls to the API happening here.
 Try to offload some of the work to our service worker API.

+## When you're done.

+Make a PR request to this repo with your submission!